COVID-19 pandemic in Bulgaria: Medication

 After testing positive for COVID-19, business magnate Kiril Domuschiev announced that his company will procure chloroquine from foreign sources and donate it to the national coronavirus task force.
-Chloroquine, a quinine drug, has shown positive effects on COVID-19 patients in China and France.
+However, chloroquine, a quinine drug, has been proven to provide no benefit for COVID-19 patients.
 The Bulgarian government is looking into import opportunities from China and domestic production by local pharmaceutical companies.
 Exports of all quinine-based drugs were prohibited until further notice, and 35,000 doses of quinine-based Metamizole for export have been diverted for domestic consumption.
 Another 250,000 doses of the drug can reportedly be produced on a short notice by local pharmaceutical companies.
 On 3 April, the government negotiated the delivery of 171,429 packs of Hydroxychloroquine sulfate and 30,000 packs of azithromycin from the China National Pharmaceutical Group.
 The shipment was delivered using a NATO Boeing C-17 Globemaster III piloted by a Bulgarian Air Force captain; the cargo also included more than 1,600,000 masks and 50 ventilators.

 Bulgarian biotechnology company Micar21 has been developing a general coronavirus vaccine in the past four years, and announced that it will begin clinical trials of a SARS-CoV-2 vaccine based on this research in mid-2020.
 The company announced that with government support in funding and shorter clinical trial protocols, the drug could be synthesised in two months.

 Colchicine has been offered to patients since April 2020 with some promising results, but the degree of effectiveness as well as the precise dosage remains under evaluation.

 Some medical practitioners have controversially prescribed ivermectin in an off-label fashion, contrary to international medical guidelines.